paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 ### Classification of anomalies as "systematic"

-The models and data presented in this section are consistent with the classification of failures by root cause discussed in [Chapter 4 (Part I)](); the classification of anomalies is based on the same principles.
+The models and data presented in this section are consistent with the classification of failures by root cause discussed in {numref}`methods`; the classification of anomalies is based on the same principles.
 Only major anomalies classified as "systematic" are considered for the modelling.
 As discussed in Section Error: Reference source not found above, this includes anomalies due to errors in the design (including specification), manufacturing and operation of space systems.

 ```{admonition} Todo
 :class: todo